 Step 2: choose the right level of tool

-If you are non-technical, start with Lindy or Manus.
+If you are non-technical, start with Lindy.
 If you need a more custom but still approachable orchestration layer, use CrewAI.
 If reliability, state, or custom branching logic matter a lot, look at LangGraph.
 If your team wants open-source multi-agent flexibility and can handle engineering overhead, evaluate AutoGen.

 Step 3: define the inputs, tools, and allowed actions